shreysingla11/Caption-project/README.md

 2. Optimize this latent vector till the text decoder outputs the required caption (threshold on BLEU)
 3. Use the optimized latent vector on the image decoder to obtain results

-For caption, "A girl in blue dress sitting on the ground eating cotton candy" following images were generated (GLO done 5 times with 5 random starts)
+For caption, "A girl in blue dress sitting on the ground eating cotton candy" following images were generated (GLO done with 5 random starting vectors)

 ![image](https://user-images.githubusercontent.com/22210756/167076063-ad42d7e9-711a-440b-883d-424ed298f204.png)